jgeaso1266/calibration/README.md

 A simulated ultrasonic sensor that models ray-casting against a virtual monitor plane.
 This component is useful for testing calibration algorithms without physical hardware.

-The virtual monitor has a compound rotation (15° around X-axis, 10° around Y-axis) to test orientation calculations with non-axis-aligned planes.
+The virtual monitor is fully configurable, allowing you to simulate different monitor positions, orientations, and sizes.

 ### Configuration